 In addition, the University will provide students, who take at least one class on campus, with prevention and awareness programming.
 On a yearly basis, all students will be provided with an electronic copy the GSU Title IX Policy and Procedure Manual.
 Employees of the university will also receive annual training regarding addressing sexual violence.

-If you experience any form of sexual violence or know someone that has, we encourage you report it so that we can provide you with immediate assistance.
+Students who experience any form of sexual violence or know someone that has, are encouraged to report it so that we can provide you with immediate assistance.

 Park, IL 60484

 Phone: 708.534.4100 (Request to speak with the Title IX Coordinator)